harding/bitcoinops.github.io/_posts/en/newsletters/2020-12-23-newsletter.md

-  previously discovered and reported by Gregory Sanders in 2017 where a specially constructed transaction with at least two inputs can get around this limitation if the user can be tricked into signing two or more seemingly-identical variations of the same transaction.
+  previously discovered and reported by Gregory Sanders in 2017 where a specially constructed transaction with at least two inputs can get around this limitation if the user can be tricked into signing two or more seemingly identical variations of the same transaction.
 Several developers felt this was a minor issue---if you can get a user to sign twice, you can get them to pay the receiver twice, which also loses their money.
 Despite that, several hardware wallet manufacturers